 Burnett added that Legal Files will assist with accurate and timely reporting regarding the Law Center’s funding sources.
 “Sometimes, multiple funding sources can exist for one file,” she said.
 Legal Files will make it easier for us to track all sources, and if/when they change.”

-In addition to the licensing of its software, Legal Files Software, Inc. is also providing project management, implementation assistance and training as part of the project.
+In addition to the licensing of its software for advocates, advocate case management software, Legal Files Software, Inc. is also providing project management, implementation assistance and training as part of the project.

 About the Oregon Crime Victims Law Center